History of ESPN on ABC: ABC airs the Indianapolis 500 live for the first time

 From 1965 to 1970, ABC televised a combination of filmed and/or taped recorded highlights of the race the following weekend on Wide World of Sports.
 The 1965 and 1966 presentations were in black-and-white, while all subsequent presentations have been in color.

 From 1971 to 1985, the Indianapolis 500 was shown on a same-day tape delay basis.
 Races were edited down to a between two and three hour broadcast, and shown in prime time.
 It was also blacked out in the Indianapolis market until a later date.
 The broadcasts would typically open with the rendition of "Back Home Again in Indiana", and the starting command, but no other pre-race ceremonies.
 In addition, the broadcast was supplemented with some pre-recorded, in-depth featurettes, aired during down times.
 Later telecasts included live introductions at the top and bottom of the broadcast, with the closing segment sometimes an interview with the race winner, which by that time, had been revealed to the viewers.
 During this period, the announcers' commentary at both the start and finish of the race were recorded as those events transpired.
 However, the commentary of the middle parts of the race was semi-scripted, and recorded in post-production, and edited into the broadcast as it was being aired.

 Starting in 1986, the race has been shown live in "flag-to-flag" coverage.
 In the Indianapolis market, as well as other parts of Indiana, the live telecast is blacked out and shown tape delayed to encourage live attendance.

 On March 21, 2018, NBC Sports announced that it had acquired the television rights to the IndyCar Series (after previously serving as cable rightsholder through NBCSN or CNBC for races not aired by ABC), replacing the package of races on ABC with a package of eight races on NBC, including the Indianapolis 500 (ending ABC's 54-year tenure as broadcaster of the event).

 ABC's final IndyCar telecast was the second race of the Detroit Grand Prix on June 3, 2018.

 ABC finally centralizes the Triple Crown of thoroughbred racing

 In 1977, ABC was awarded the contract to televise the Preakness.
 Triple Crown Productions was formed in 1985 after CBS terminated its contract with NYRA.
-ABC Sports won the rights to broadcast all three races, as well as many prep races.
+ABC Sports won the rights to broadcast all three races, as well as a number of prep races.
 Ratings went up after the package was centralized.
 Other than the Kentucky Derby, the Preakness Stakes and Belmont Stakes were considered the two "other" races.
 ABC Sports, which had broadcast the Derby since 1975, wanted to televise all the races as a three race package.
 CBS Sports, which showed the other two races, had much lower ratings for them, with the possible exceptions of years in which the Crown was at stake like 1973, 1977, and 1978.

 Combined broadcast arrangements with ABC continued until 2001, when NBC Sports took over.